bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-22-newsletter.md

   "sometimes [...] allows an array-bounds overflow when large string were input into SQLite's printf function".
 Only software using BDK's optional SQLite's database feature needs to be updated.
-See the [vulnerability report][RUSTSEC-2022-0090] for additional details. {% include functions/podcast-callout.md url="pod239 bdk" %}
+See the [vulnerability report][RUSTSEC-2022-0090] for additional details. {% assign timestamp="52:44" %}

-- [Core Lightning 23.02rc3][] is a release candidate for a new maintenance version of this popular LN implementation. {% include functions/podcast-callout.md url="pod239 cln" %}
+- [Core Lightning 23.02rc3][] is a release candidate for a new maintenance version of this popular LN implementation. {% assign timestamp="53:16" %}

 ## Notable code and documentation changes